My In Depth Python Comprehension

 def decorator_fun(original_fun): def wrapper_fun(*args,**kwargs): print(f'Wrapper executed this before {original_fun.__name__} runs.') return original_fun(*args,**kwargs) return wrapper_fun def display_info(): print('Displaying basic info') decorated_display_info = decorator_fun(display_info) decorated_display_info() -------------- # output # Wrapper executed this before display_info runs. # Displaying basic info

-is a closure that remembers passed argument todecorator_fun
+✔wrapper_funis a closure that remembers passed argument todecorator_funeven thoughdecorator_funfinishes execution first.

 @decorator_fun def display_info(): print('Displaying basic info') display_info() ------------- # output # Wrapper executed this before display_info runs. # Displaying basic info